durchblicker/abstract-store/Readme.md

  * *mongodb* - a valid mongodb URL that can also be provided to MongoClient
  * *riak* - to connect to a riak cluster.
 (Example: *riak://default.host.name[:port]*, the *options* can contain information on other cluster nodes)
- * *nedb* - is almost like a *file://* but it points to a base directory to use for storage.
-(Example: *nedb:///path/to/storage/location)
  * *s3* - describes what Amazon-S3 Bucket to use (Example: *s3://bucketname*, the options contain access credentials and access methodology.
 See [knox](http://npmjs.org/package/knox) for details)
  * *levelup* - is almost like a *file://* but it points to a base directory to use for storage.
 (Example: *levelup:///path/to/storage/location)
+ * *memcache* - permits caching via MemCached.
+Of course this type will not support the *key* operation, but it will return an empty array of keys when asked to do it none the less.
+(Example: *memcache://your-host:port*)
  * *multi* - chain multiple storage mechanisms (Example: *multi://name-to-describe-it* the important stuff is in the options)

 ### Operations